DaveatCor/Create-flutter-project-on-ubuntu/README.md

 **Create new project**

-1. Create project "flutter create <project name>"
+1. Create project `flutter create <project name>` .

-2. Open terminal inside your project and check available emulator of your android sdk "flutter emulator"
+2. Open terminal inside your project and check available emulator of your android sdk `flutter emulator` .

-3. And then run launch your emulator "flutter emulator --launch <emulator device name>".
+3. And then run launch your emulator `flutter emulator --launch <emulator device name>` .

-4. After emulator launched let run your flutter project on emulator device.
+4. After emulator launched let run `flutter run` your flutter on emulator device.

-5. You will see your flutter apps on emulator device.
+5. You will see your flutter apps installed on emulator device.